 Steve was a founder member of the Steering Committee for the Keele University Community Legal Companions (CLOCK) scheme.

-Currently he is a Fellow of the Institute of Legal Finance and Management and a Member of the Property Litigation Association,
+Currently he is a Fellow of the Institute of Legal Finance and Management, a Member of the Property Litigation Association and a Member of the American Bar Association.

 Personal Background: Steve has experience as a trainer, writing and speaking on a range of family law and legal topics.
 He has co-authored several books and articles - although his first published article was in the Journal of Physical Chemistry many years ago (reflecting the fact that his first degree was in Natural Sciences).